NATIONAL MEDIA ARTS EDUCATION INITIATIVE

 A lack of media arts specific higher education and K-12 training, credentialing, and professional development programs.

 The National Media Arts Education Initiative

 Due to these challenges, MAC presents a call to action in the form of a national initiative to fully establish MAE for access by all learners.

 Organizational - MAC will launch this Initiative towards the subsequent formation of a national organization, the Media Arts Education Association (MAEA).

 Policy - Support for any and all governmental policies and support structures which would serve MAE’s full, sustainable establishment.

 Advocacy - Inform legislators, districts, boards and communities of the need for and content of governmental policies and structures.

 Promotion - MAE requires effective branding, marketing, information distribution, and community engagement to establish its identity and to communicate its educational benefits.

 Research - MAE requires research into its own current status across states and internationally, its own arts discipline as a cultural and global presence, and its possibilities and practicalities for the benefits of learning and creativity across education.
 The Arts Education Partnership’s ArtsEdSearch database can serve as a repository for future research.

-Resources - The NMAEI needs to acquire substantial fiscal, organizational, and human resources in order to scale up the Initiative, the NAMAE and its state affiliates, and the discipline’s established and robust presence within schools and communities.
+Resources - The NMAEI needs to acquire substantial fiscal, organizational, and human resources in order to scale up the Initiative, the NAMAE and its state affiliates, and the discipline’s established and substantial presence within schools and communities.